-Gmail SMTP test email
+Post SMTP send test email

-2. Configure MailGun SMTP in WordPress
+Option 2: Configure MailGun SMTP in WordPress

 Mailgun is a transactional email API service designed primarily for developers.
 However, even non-developers can easily implement their service.
 We’ll show you below just how easy it is!
 One of the huge benefits of Mailgun is that they allow you to send up to 10,000 emails for free per month.
 The next 500,000 are billed at $0.00050 based on usage, which is cheap.
 For a lot of small businesses or WordPress developers, 10,000 emails might be more than you need.